 Road Cycling Shoes

 The cleat itself is not smooth with the surface of the sole of the shoe.
 Instead, it protrudes outward.
-So, while this makes it an ideal shoe for cycling, it is not much use for anything else.
+So, while this makes it an ideal shoe for cycling, they are not much use as touring bike shoes.
 You wouldn't want to walk more than a hundred metres or so, as it's just uncomfortable!

 Pros – Great for cycling efficiency.

 Cons – You can't really walk anywhere in them, meaning another change of shoes is needed for time spent off the bike.

 My Opinion – Not really bicycle touring shoes for a trip of longer than a weekend.

 Note – Rather confusingly, road cycling shoes are sometimes known as SPD-SL shoes.
 Let's keep things simple and just refer to them as road cycling shoes.

 SPD Cycling Shoes